 Depending on the game, you could theoretically change the keyboard, because those who really value acoustic feedback can adapt the keyboard to the game.
 A shooter, be it from an ego perspective or in third person mode, should best be played with a keyboard whose switch is relatively difficult to trigger.
 This prevents accidental pressing of wrong keys when fingers slide over the keyboard in the heat of battle.
 If it is necessary to press many keys in a short time, light switches are certainly more suitable, as the amount of force required is significantly lower in the long run and the fingers can jump from one key to the next more quickly.

 In Germany, keyboards from the manufacturer Cherry are the absolute hit.
 You have different key profiles.
 The Cherry models differ in the force you have to apply to press the corresponding switch.
 They are divided into different colours, each with a different setting.
 Cherry, for example, has the Brown Switches, which offer little resistance and are especially suitable for people who write a lot on the PC.
 Black Switches on the other hand, there is neither acoustic nor noticeable feedback.
 Especially popular with gamers are the Red Switches.
-They are linear, which means that they work without clicking sound.
+They are linear, which means that they function without noticeable resistance.
 These three versions are particularly common in Germany, although there is a much wider choice.
+Silent switches, which are quieter according to their name, are particularly popular.

 Logitech also follows suit and launches its own switches to compete with the Cherry mechanisms.
 Logitech has created Romer-G Switches that may have a reduced key stroke.
 With additionally improved RGB lighting design, they are ideally suited for gaming.
 Compared to the switches from Cherry, only the key surfaces light up and let nothing down through.
 In addition, Logitech’s models can withstand well over 70 million keystrokes, while Cherry’s models only guarantee 50 million keystrokes.